-Reading v Arsenal
+Ruthless Arsenal beat Reading in WSL

 Booking

-Rachel Rowe (Reading Women) is shown the yellow card for a bad foul.
+Katie McCabe (Arsenal Women) is shown the yellow card.

 Post update